Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 Insulin Secretion

-The insulin proprotein is packaged into secretory vesicles (insulin-secretion granules) in the Golgi along with the protease required for its maturation.
+As indicated, the insulin proprotein is packaged into secretory vesicles (insulin-secretion granules) in the Golgi along with the protease required for its maturation.
 Within the Golgi the proinsulin protein is folded into its native structure which is stabilized by intrachain disulfide bonds.
 The protease that processes proinsulin is proprotein convertase subtilisin/kexin type 1 (PCSK1) which is encoded by the PCSK1 gene.
 PCSK1 is also referred to as prohormone convertase 1/3 (PC1/3).
 PCSK1 cleaves proinsulin to remove its connecting C-peptide which liberates the disulfide bonded A and B peptides that constitutes functional insulin.

 Insulin secretion from β-cells is principally regulated by plasma glucose levels.
 Increased uptake of glucose by pancreatic β-cells leads to a concomitant increase in metabolism.
 The increase in metabolism leads to an elevation in the ATP/ADP ratio.
 This in turn leads to the inhibition of an ATP-sensitive potassium channel (KATP channel).
 The net result is a depolarization of the cell leading to the opening of voltage-gated calcium channels (L-type Ca2+ channels) and Ca2+ influx into the β-cell.
 The influx of Ca2+ stimulates insulin-secretion granule fusion with the plasma membrane resulting in insulin secretion.